greenonline/Code_from_Macintosh_Programming_Secrets_1988/README.md

 You can find the first edition on [Vintage Apple - Mac Programming](https://vintageapple.org/macprogramming/)

-They is also a second edition (1992), which has code examples in C.
+There is also a second edition (1992), which has code examples in C. Repo for that book coming shortly.